mrismanaziz/Reforestation/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!